-At Marina Del Rey Hospital, our well-trained and experienced gastroenterologists provide patients with a wide range of innovative and effective methods to diagnose and treat GERD.
+At Cedars-Sinai Marina del Rey Hospital, our well-trained and experienced gastroenterologists provide patients with a wide range of innovative and effective methods to diagnose and treat GERD.
 Upon diagnosing the patient’s condition our specialists choose the best treatment options in order to alleviate their symptoms and underlying conditions.

 Gastroesophageal reflux disease, also called GERD or acid reflux, is a common digestive condition.
 Symptoms include breathing problems, pain in the chest area, heartburn, a bad taste in your mouth, and even vomiting.
 These symptoms happen when the contents of your stomach, mainly food and gastric acid, flow up into your esophagus and irritate its lining due to a malfunction of the lower esophageal sphincter (LES).
 A healthy LES opens up, in order to permit the ingestion of food, and closes after that, so that the food and other stomach contents remain inside the stomach.
 A deficient LES fails to close, allowing for the stomach’s contents to flow back up.

 Acid reflux is a common syndrome that affects more than 30% of the population.
-In most cases, acid reflux is not a severe condition, but when it becomes frequent it can disturb day to day activities.
+In most cases, acid reflux is not a severe condition, but when it becomes frequent it can disturb the day-to-day activities.
 If acid reflux visibly damages the lining of your esophagus, doctors may diagnose you with GERD.

 Although gastroesophageal reflux is a condition that can generally be resolved with medications, there are instances when the doctors might recommend surgery.
 Surgery becomes an option for GERD when medications are ineffective, or when the patient is unable to take the required medications.
 There are two procedures that can treat GERD: